mattihirvonen/MQTT/README.txt

 README.txt
 ==========

-Each sob folder have own README file.
+Each sub folder have own README file.
-Current sob folders / projects are
+Current sub folders / projects are:
 - pahoPython